idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 ## Data selection and model building

-Since the `cs-test.csv` dataset did not include values for the dependent variable `SeriousDlqin2yrs`, it was not usable for validating the models created from the training data.
-Instead, the training dataset was split up to use for purposes of model validation and testing.
+Since the `cs-test.csv` dataset did not include values for the dependent variable `SeriousDlqin2yrs`, it was not usable for evaluating and validating the models created from the training data.
+Instead, the training dataset was split up to use for purposes of model evaluation and validation.

 The **`createDataPartition`** function from the **`caret`** [R package](https://cran.r-project.org/web/packages/caret/index.html) (`caret`: "Classification and Regression Training") was use to split samples representationally (and randomly) so that each split sample would reflect the source sample on the proportion of the dependent variable being expressed.